Skip to content

 • Run trials with production-equivalent data volumes (not subsets)

-• Time every phase — you need accurate estimates for the cutover plan
+• Time every phase: accurate estimates feed directly into the cutover plan

 • Document all manual steps - they become the cutover runbook